Computing closed essential surfaces in 3-manifolds: Closed normal surfaces in --space

-\begin{proof}[Proof of Theorems~\ref{thm:Tollefson-singular} and \ref{thm:some extremal is closed essential}] Suppose $M$ contains a closed, essential surface.
-It follows from a standard argument (see, for instance, \cite{jaco84-haken} and \cite{jaco03-0-efficiency}) that there is a closed, essential, normal surface $S$ in $M.$ It remains to show that $S$ may be chosen such that $S$ is a $Q_0$--vertex surface.
-Replace $S$ by a normal surface that has least weight amongst all normal surfaces isotopic (but not necessarily normally isotopic) to $S.$ Denote this least weight surface $S$ again.
+Suppose $M$ contains the closed, essential, normal surface $F.$ Replace this by a normal surface that has least weight amongst all normal surfaces isotopic (but not necessarily normally isotopic) to $F.$ We let $F$ denote this surface.

-Suppose $S$ is not a $Q_0$--vertex surface.
-Then where $n, n_i \in \mathbb{N}$ and either $V_i$ or $2V_i$ is a $Q_0$--vertex surface for each $i.$ The two cases arise from the fact that we require a $Q_0$--vertex surface to be 2--sided and connected: If $V$ corresponds to the first integer lattice point on an admissible extremal ray of $Q_0(\tri)$ and $V$ is 1--sided, then the corresponding $Q_0$--vertex surface is $2V,$ obtained by taking the boundary of a regular neighbourhood of $V.$

-We denote $nS$ the normal surface obtained by taking $n$ parallel copies of $S.$ Clearly, $x(nS) = nx(S),$ and since $S$ has least weight in its isotopy class, so does $nS$ because $S$ is 2--sided.
-To sum up, $nS$ is a closed, essential, normal surface which has least weight amongst all normal surfaces in its isotopy class.
+We let $nF$ denote the normal surface obtained by taking $n$ parallel copies of $F.$ Clearly, $x(nF) = nx(F),$ and since $F$ has least weight in its isotopy class, so does $nF$ because $F$ is 2--sided.
+To sum up, $nF$ is a closed, essential, normal surface which has least weight amongst all normal surfaces in its isotopy class.

-For any $i,$ either $V_i$ or $2V_i$ is a $Q_0$--vertex surface.
-In the first case, we can write

-where $\Sigma$ is a finite sum of pairwise disjoint vertex linking surfaces disjoint from $nS$, $V = V_i$ and $x(W) = -x(V_i) + \sum n_i x(V_i).$ Now $nS$ is 2--sided and of least weight, so the ingenious proof of \cite[Theorem 2.2]{jaco84-haken} can be adapted (analogous to \cite[Theorem 5.4]{kang05-spun}) to show that if one writes $nS + \Sigma = V' + W'$ in reduced form, then both $V'$ and $W'$ are two-sided and incompressible.
-Now $V'$ is isotopic in $M$ to $V,$ and hence $V$ is also incompressible.
-If $2V_i$ is a $Q_0$--vertex surface, then we apply the above argument to $2nS,$ writing $2nS + \Sigma = V + W,$ where $x(V)=2x(V_i)$ and $x(W) = -x(V) + 2\sum n_i x(V_i).$ In either case, we obtain an incompressible $Q_0$--vertex surface $V.$ We will now show that $V$ is essential, i.e.\thinspace that $V$ is neither a 2--sphere nor isotopic to a vertex linking surface.
-In doing so, we will always refer to the reduced form $mS + \Sigma = V' + W',$ where $m=n$ or $m=2n.$

-Suppose first that $V$ is a 2--sphere.
-Then the 2--sphere $V'$ bounds a ball $B$ in $M$.
-Now if $V' \cap W'$ is non-empty, then using an innermost circles argument and the fact that $W'$ is incompressible, we obtain a contradiction to the fact that $mS + \Sigma = V' + W'$ is reduced.
-Whence $V' \cap W'=\emptyset.$ But since $mS + \Sigma = V' + W',$ this implies that either $S$ is a 2--sphere or a component of $\Sigma$ contains a quadrilateral disc, which is a contradiction.
-Whence $V$ is not a 2--sphere, and it follows that none of the vertex surfaces $V_i$ is a 2--sphere.

-This, together with the fact that Euler characteristic is additive over Haken sums completes the proof of Theorem~\ref{thm:Tollefson-singular}.

-Hence assume that $M$ is non-compact and that $V$ (and therefore $V'$) is isotopic to the link of some vertex of genus $\ge 1.$ Let $B_v$ be such a vertex link which is isotopic to $V'$ and disjoint from the closed surface $W'.$ Then there is a product region $N \cong B_v \times I$ in $M$ with $\partial N = B_v \cup V'.$ The only incompressible and $\partial$--incompressible surfaces in $N \cong B_v \times I$ are isotopic to \emph{horizontal} surfaces homeomorphic with $B_v$ or \emph{vertical} annuli (and hence meet both $B_v$ and $V'$).